You’ll join a friendly and diverse global community here at Leeds.

-Our pre-sessional English courses can help you meet the English language requirements of your Masters and prepare you for life and study at a UK university.
+Our pre-sessional English courses can help you meet the English language requirements of your postgraduate degree and prepare you for life and study at a UK university.

 You’ll benefit from:

-- learning on campus, becoming familiar with University systems, services and facilities before you begin your Masters
+- learning on campus, becoming familiar with University systems, services and facilities before you begin your degree.

 Our summer courses are tailored to your subject area, so you learn academic English that specifically prepares you for your degree.

-Summer courses are full-time over ten or six weeks and entry requirements vary depending on the language requirements and subject area of your Masters course.
+Summer courses are full-time over ten or six weeks and entry requirements vary depending on the language requirements and subject area of your degree.

 Courses are also available online, or for longer periods, but these options may not be tailored to your subject area.